Let's talk

 SUMMARY

-• 18,600 lawsuit answers generated by Enter’s AI for LATAM Airlines’ consumer lawsuits, with audit and review by licensed attorneys, of which 8,000 have already been closed
+• 18,600 answers generated by Enter for LATAM’s consumer lawsuits, with audit and review by licensed attorneys, 8,000 of which have already closed

 • US$2.8 million in annual savings driven by a 13% reduction in average payout per case and a 30% increase in win rate